sethhenrymorgan/seth_website/content/home/about.md

 # Biography

-I am a PhD Candidate in the University Program in Environmental Policy - Economics Track at Duke University's Nicholas School of the Environment and Sanford School of Public Policy.
-I am advised at Duke by Alex Pfaff and Marc Jeuland.
-My research interests include the economics of deforestation, sustainable agriculture, water resources, and rural development.
+I am a Conservation Impact Economist at The Nature Conservancy where I a work on the Monitoring, Evaluation and Learning (MEL) Team.
+My research interests include impact evaluation design for conservation, the economics of deforestation, sustainable agriculture, water resources, and rural development.